willgeary/PythonSpatialDataScience/README.md

 You can simply install the above in your own existing Python enviroment, or if you wish, you may optionally spin up a conda environment to exactly match mine with the following steps.

-1) Clone the repository
+1) Clone the repository:

 `git clone https://github.com/willgeary/PythonSpatialDataScience`

-2) Enter the respository
+2) Change directory into the respository:

 `cd PythonSpatialDataScience`

-3) Create the conda environment
+3) Create the conda environment:

 `conda env create --file environment.yml --force`

-4) Activate the conda environment
+4) Activate the conda environment:

 `conda activate spatialstats`

-5) Add the environment as a kernel to Jupyter Lab
+5) Add the environment as a kernel to Jupyter Lab:

 `python -m ipykernel install --sys-prefix --name spatialstats`

-6) Launch Jupyter Lab
+6) Launch Jupyter Lab:

 `jupyter lab`